dknight/whoopee/2024-10-05 laura-unit-testing-framework-for-lua.md

 ![Laura avatar](/assets/img/laura-512.png)

 Laura is a lightweight unit-testing framework for Lua with simplicity in mind.
-The framework has no dependencies and is compatible with Lua versions 5.1—5.4 and LuaJIT.
+The framework has no dependencies and is compatible with Lua versions 5.1—5.4, luau, LuaJIT and LuaJIT-OpenResty.

 - Lightweight and minimalist
 - Easy to install and use